VincentKlijn/animated-svg-graphics/README.md

 ### The JavaScript
 This is the essence of this exercise.
-We are using the excellen d3.js library for the data visualizations.
+We are using the excellent d3.js library for the data visualizations.

 You can find it on: [https://d3js.org/](https://d3js.org/) And of course on GitHib: [https://github.com/d3/d3](https://github.com/d3/d3)